-is for students with multiple questions about selecting a program, finding a course, or wanting to learn more about all the options available.
+is for students with multiple questions about selecting a program, finding a course, or wanting to learn more about all available options.

-The TnCIS office is also available to answer parents’ basic questions regarding 2021 study abroad programs as well, though the FAQs on this page do address many concerns parents may have regarding COVID-19 and TnCIS 2021 programs.
+The TnCIS office is available to answer parents’ basic questions regarding 2023 study abroad programs as well.
+The FAQs on this page also address many concerns parents may have regarding COVID-19 and TnCIS 2023 programs.
 Due to FERPA regulations and privacy laws, TnCIS is not able to give specific information regarding your student without the student present (virtually or in person).
 Please encourage your student to contact our office directly for questions that specifically pertain to them and their application.